Hamad-98/ChatApp/README.md

 2. Firebase v9 - utilized firebase auth, firestore and react firebase hooks
 3. Styled Components & Material UI

 ## Getting Started

-1. Clone repo and then run npm install to install all dependencies
+1. Clone repo and then go into the project root
+2. run `npm install` to install the website's npm dependencies

 To run the development server: